What is the cause of leg ulcers?

 • and eventually breakdown of the skin (leg ulcer)

-If at any time during this progression the venous reflux is identified and stopped (i.e. successfully treated) then the process will reverse of the skin and tissue will start to heal.
+If at any time during this progression the venous reflux is identified and stopped (i.e. successfully treated) then the process will reverse and the skin and tissue will start to heal.

 Leg ulcers due to venous occlusive disease (“post phlebitic limb”) are much more difficult to treat.